Diarrhoea, constipation, indigestion and heartburn can all be side effects of taking cancer drugs. But there are things you can do to help you cope.

 - how you have reacted to drug treatment in the past

-Make an appointment to see your doctor or specialist nurse if you have changes in bowel movements or are worried about the effects of cancer treatment on your digestive system.
-There are medicines you can have to help with both diarrhoea and constipation.
-There are also some things you can do to help yourself.
+Speak to your doctor or specialist nurse if you have changes in your digestive system.
+They will understand your concerns and might be able to offer medicines that can help.
+There are also things you can do to help yourself.

 Coping with diarrhoea